Dairy – Why Animal Products Harm

 Cow’s milk and dairy products do contain protein but it’s certainly not good for us!
 Casein (the protein in milk) is notoriously hard to digest and it’s so tough that it can be used to make furniture glue.
 Research suggests that casein encourages prostate cancer to grow.
 Whey protein (another protein found in cow’s milk) has been linked to acne in teenagers and bodybuilders.

 Milk protein can also cause milk allergy and intestinal bleeding in babies – it’s the most common cause of infant anaemia.

 There’s an abundance of protein in plant-based diets and it comes in a much healthier package!
 Among vegan protein heroes are: pulses (beans, lentils, soya, peas, chickpeas), nuts, seeds, wholegrains and ready-made products such as mock meats, hummus, falafel, soya yoghurts and more!

-Being dairy-free is a natural state of being for all adults and children past early years.
-When you decide to go dairy-free, you’ll most likely experience some health benefits but it has long-term perks too!
+Being dairy-free is the natural state for adults.
+When you decide to go dairy-free, you’ll most likely experience some immediate health benefits but you can expect many long-term benefits too!

-Many people notice positive health changes when they cut dairy out of their diet, such as clearer skin, better breathing and better digestion.
+Many people notice positive health changes when they cut dairy out of their diet, such as clearer skin, improved breathing and better digestion.
 It’s no coincidence!
-There’s a lot of research backing up the health improvements people experience.
+A large body of evidence reveals the many different health benefits people experience.
+Find out more here.